 Algebra 1H (0326J) 1 Credit

 Grade 8 40 Weeks

-Prerequisite: Designed for students who have
+Prerequisite: Designed for • students who have

-successfully completed Math n 7X (Honors) in 7 th
+successfully completed Math a 7X (Honors) in 7 th

 grade.

-This course is based on the NYS Core Curriculum for Algebra I. This course focuses on primarily on Algebra concepts and will also include critical knowledge in geometry, measurement, statistics, and probability.
+This course is based on the NYS Core Curriculum for Algebra I. This course focuses primarily on Algebra concepts and will also include critical knowledge in geometry, measurement, statistics, and probability.
 Students in Grade 8 will be expected to take the NYS Common Core Algebra Regents in June.
 Students recommended for this course must have taken Math 7X (Honors) in 7th grade.
-Students should have a 90% overall average in 7th grade math and must pass the final exam with a minimum grade of 90%.
+Students should have a 90% overall average, each marking period in 7th grade math and must have a final average above 92%.
 Students should also be recommended for ELA 8H.

-Informal Algebra (0301)1 CreditGrade 940 Weeks

-Prerequisite: Designed for students who previously have been in prioritized curriculum math and/or have not been successful for two or more years of mathematics between grades five and eight.
-Approval for class by Administration only.
+Informal Algebra (0301)1 CreditGrade 940 WeeksPrerequisite: Designed for students who previouslyhave been in prioritized curriculum math and/orhave not been successful for two or more years ofmathematics between grades five and eight.
+Approvalfor class by Administration only.